Skip to content

 • User Defined Code

 • Show Item Qty OH > 0 - Only export items with Qty OH > 0.
-However, there's a risk with doing this.
-Some trading partners may consider your quantity stay the same from previous 846 if it is not provided in the current interface.
+However, the risk with doing this is some trading partners may retain the quantity from the previous 846 or drop the item from the website if it is not provided in the current interface.

-• Exclude Non-Stocked Items? - Only export stock items
+• Exclude Non-Stocked Items? - Only export stocked items.

 • Include Web Items Only? - You could use web item flag (in item and product category) to indicate whether an item should be on 846 interface.
 See the following KB article for details: https://support.elliott.com/knowledgebase/articles/1965536-feature-allow-web-item-flag-space-to-use-produ